-The EIGER2 X 1M-W is delivered with a 30 m long optical fiber cable.
-The connection to the detector consists of 4 x LC/UPC duplex fiber optic connectors.
+The EIGER2 X 1M is delivered with a 30 m long optical fiber cable.
+The connection to the detector consists of 4 \times LC/UPC duplex fiber optic connector.

 Detectors used in vacuum need different optical cables.
 For information about vacuum cables, refer to the vacuum feedthrough set specifications or contact DECTRIS® support.